Leader of the northern Islamic Movement Sheikh Raed Salah gestures after leaving the district court in Jerusalem October 27, 2015..

 (photo credit: AMMAR AWAD/REUTERS)

-Leader of the extremist Northern Branch of the Islamic Movement, Sheikh Raed Salah, began serving a nine-month jail sentence on Sunday following his conviction last March on charges of incitement.
+Leader of the extremist Northern Branch of the Islamic Movement, Sheikh Raed Salah, begins a nine-month jail sentence on Sunday, following his conviction last March on charges of incitement, Israeli media reported.

-The High Court of Justice rejected his appeal against the conviction, though it shortened his sentence from eleven months to nine for incitement in a 2007 speech.
+The High Court of Justice rejected his appeal against the conviction, however ruled that his sentence would be shortened from eleven months to nine.

 High Court Justice Salim Joubran said that he believed Salah's conviction for incitement to racism should remain, but he should be acquitted of charges of incitement to violence.
 He also suggested his sentence be reduced to six months community service.